g3co/go-swagger-merger/README.md

 # 🧬 Swagger Merger

-A simple CLI tool to merge multiple Swagger (OpenAPI) YAML files into a single spec.
+A simple CLI tool to merge multiple Swagger (OpenAPI) YAML and JSON files into a single spec.

 ### 🚀 Features